box/box-developer-changelog/content/2020/10-02-metadata-cascade-policy-api-leaves-beta.md

 ---

 # Metadata Cascade Policies API leaves Beta
 The [Metadata Cascade Policies API][mdc_api] is now generally available to all and no longer in Beta.

 Over the past years, we've made a lot of technical improvements to our metadata infrastructure and we're happy to announce that we've now gotten to the moment where the Metadata Cascade Policies API is leaving Beta.
+This release does not involve any breaking changes and any existing application should not see any impact from this release.

-Since we initially launched Metadata Cascade Policies has become over 10 times faster when applying metadata to new instances.
+Since we initially launched, Metadata Cascade Policies has become over 10 times faster when applying metadata to new instances.
 Additionally, we've also made significant strides in reliability and observability to ensure a top-notch API experience, in line with the rest of our API suite.